Freddy Fender: Initial success

-In 1959, Fender recorded the blues ballad "Wasted Days and Wasted Nights."
-His self-penned song was a hit, but he was beset by legal troubles in May 1960 after he and a band member were arrested for possession of marijuana in Baton Rouge, Louisiana.
+In 1959, Fender recorded the self-penned blues ballad "Wasted Days and Wasted Nights."
+The song was a hit, but he was beset by legal troubles in May 1960 after he and a band member were arrested for possession of marijuana in Baton Rouge, Louisiana.
 After serving nearly three years in the Louisiana State Penitentiary, he was released through the intervention of then-governor Jimmie Davis, also a songwriter and musician.
 Davis requested that Fender stay away from music while on probation as a condition of his release.
 However, in a 1990 NPR interview on Fresh Air with Terry Gross (rebroadcast October 17, 2006), Fender said that the condition for parole was to stay away from places that served alcohol.
 Three singles were released in the early 1960s under the name Scotty Wayne.

 By the end of the 1960s, Fender was back in Corpus Christi, Texas, working as a mechanic and attending local institution, Del Mar College, while playing music only on the weekends.